aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

       #.q←⎕JSON⍠('Dialect' 'JSON5')⊢⊃⎕NGET'/myPkgs/apl-buildlist.json'
       ⍉↑#.q.(depth packageID)
 1 mygroup-Foo-1.0.0
-2 mygroup-Zoo-1.1.1
+0 mygroup-Zoo-1.1.1
 1 mygroup-Goo-2.1.0
-2 mygroup-Zoo-1.2.0
+0 mygroup-Zoo-1.2.0
 ```

-Note that the principal packages carry a 1 in the first column.
-Numbers higher than 1 indicate the level of dependency.
+Note that the principal packages carry a 1 in the first column whiles dependencies carry a 0.

 The build list comprises not only the two principal packages but also all dependencies.

 ## Loading the installed packages

-Though installing is roughly the same as loading except that the packages end up in the file system rather than the workspace, loading the installed packages allows Tatin to optimize what's actually loaded, and in this respect it is different.
+Though installing packages is roughly the same as loading packages except that the packages end up in the file system rather than the workspace, loading installed packages allows Tatin to optimize what's actually loaded, and in this respect the two different.

 Installed packages are loaded with the Tatin user command `LoadDependencies` which takes a folder as argument that must have a file `apl-dependencies.txt` but also a file `apl-buildlist.json` which was created when you installed your first package, and which will be extended when you install more packages.